 When you make that call, don’t take no for an answer.
 Sometimes they just want to see how far you’ll go, because if you are easily discouraged by their “no”, then it saves them money.
 Be pleasant, but be firm.
 Don’t talk from a position of weakness.

-But be patient, nicely insist on getting what you came for, and you’ll find that this technique works more often than not.
+But be patient, nicely insist on getting what you came for, and you’ll find that lowering your interest rates with this technique works more often than not.
 This kind of call, as with any call to a credit card company’s customer service department, may last 30 minutes to an hour, but it can literally save you hundreds or even thousands of dollars depending on your balance.
 That, my friends will help you pay off your debt that much quicker and get you further down that road to financial freedom.
 Remember, the ultimate goal is debt freedom and life free from credit cards.

 Let Me Know How You Did!